What is a French Drain?

 5. Begin work on a downhill slope so the trench can effortlessly direct water away from the property.

-6. The standard side of a drain is 6 inches (15 cm) wide and 18 to 24 inches (46 to 61 cm) deep.
+6. The standard drain size is 6 inches (15 cm) wide and 18 to 24 inches (46 to 61 cm) deep.

 7. Ensure the trench is on a decline.